What’s at stake for Virginia K-12 students?

-- What would it mean to your family if schools had safe and inclusive environments for all youth?
+- What would it mean to your family if schools removed protections and guidelines that help create safe and inclusive environments for all youth?

-- How would it help your young person or their friends at school and in their daily life?
+- How would it impact your young person or their friends at school and in their daily life?

 LGBTQ youth, LGBTQ adults, allied youth and siblings:

 - What has been your experience at school around being LGBTQ+ or having LGBTQ+ peers?

 - What would it mean to you if Virginia schools didn’t have safe and inclusive environments for all youth?